 Queenslanders urged to heed boating safety messages

-New report reveals alarming spike in the number of fatalities.
+Marine report reveals alarming spike in the number of fatalities.

 The number of Queensland boating fatalities hit a 20-year high in 2019, sparking calls for boaties to heed safety messages when on the water.

-The report revealed three people died of traumatic injuries, one of an exacerbated pre-existing condition, and 14 drowned or are presumed to have drowned.
+Three people died of traumatic injuries, one of an exacerbated pre-existing condition, and 14 drowned or are presumed to have drowned.

 Those who died ranged in age from nine to 71 years and included 16 males and two females.

 Of the 14 who drowned or were lost at sea, only one was known to have been wearing a lifejacket.